Xeonrx/Schlrint/README.md

 Just know adding more content will make the process longer to complete, but maybe time isn't a problem :)

 ## Disclaimer & License
 Just know the intent of SCHLRINT is for OSINT.
-Not to help dox anyone, nor to harrass people.<br />
+Not to help dox anyone, nor to harrass/stalk people.<br />
 Please stay right, and in the legal bounds of things.

 and **PLEASE** don't rely on this script for a guarenteed answer.
 Checking Manually is always better!